-Pre-school is the first level of the Icelandic school system, for children under 6 years of age, irrespective of mental and physical ability, culture or religion.
-Parents bear primary responsibility for the raising of their children and pre-school is an additional developmental tool.
+Pre-school is the first level of the Icelandic school system, intended for all children under six years of age, access is available irrespective of mental and physical ability, culture, or religion.

-Pre-school is not compulsory but has very positive effects on children‘s development, not least by advancing social skills.
+In pre-school emphasis is placed on enhancing positive effects on children‘s development, not least by advancing social skills.
 Often having children in a pre-school during the day is necessary if both parents need to work away from home.

 Many of the pre-schools have waiting lists and parents and their children may have to wait some time for a placement.
 Children are generally listed in order of age on waiting lists, with the eldest at the top.
 Placements are often allocated during the period between March and May each year.

-By law, disabled children are entitled to pre-school placement.
-These placements shall be in general pre-schools with the necessary support services, or in specialised departments.
-Regional offices for the disabled provide advice, information and services.
-The disabled receive a discount on the pre-school fee.
-Further information on discounts for particular groups may be found on municipal websites.
+By law, disabled children are entitled to priority pre-school placement.
+These placements shall be in general pre-schools where necessary support services are provided, or in specialised departments.
+Regional offices for the disabled provide advice, information, and services.

-See information here about day-care for younger children.
+See information here about at home day-care for younger children.

 Primary schools are run by the municipalities and is free of charge.
 There are no waiting lists for primary schools.